jsilvela/jsilvela.github.io/content/post/2020-06-14-math-year-one-classes.md

 +++
-title = "Math year one (of two.)
-Classes" date = 2020-06-14T15:49:18+02:00 draft = false
+title = "Math year one.
+Classes" date = 2020-06-14T15:49:18+02:00
+draft = false
 +++

 I’ve started a Master’s degree in Mathematics.
-There’s a higher level post on my personal blog.
 This post is a summary of the classes I’ve taken in the prequel year.
-The 2020/2021 session will be "the master proper".
+The 2020 / 2021 session will be "the master proper".
+There’s a [higher level post](https://lost.silvela.org/post/2020-06-14-math-year-one/) on my personal blog.

 ## Galois Theory
-##

 This was my greatest fear and my biggest challenge.
 I had never seen abstract algebra at the university level, and though linear algebra is a sibling, there’s just so much modern algebra to absorb.
 This subject was offered to junior and